 Nevada Copper is a mining company engaged in the exploration, development, and operation of its wholly owned Pumpkin Hollow Copper Property, and in particular, the restart of the Underground Mine, located in western Nevada, approximately ninety kilometers straight line distance southeast of Reno, near the town of Yerington.
-The Company sells copper under the offtake contracts described below, and the pre-existing offtake contract covering 25.5% of the copper concentrate produced from the Underground Mine.
+The Company sells copper under the offtake contracts described below, and the original offtake contract covers 25.5% of the copper concentrate produced from the Underground Mine.